 Generally speaking, to transfer ownership of real estate property from a deceased party to a living party, you must initiate a legal proceeding known as probate action.
 In such a proceeding, you will need to file the proper petition, along with the deceased party’s will (if they had one), a certified copy of their death certificate, and a few other things–depending on the particulars of your case.
 At the conclusion of the proceeding, the court will issue an order transferring title to the proper heir(s).
 Thereafter, the property will be theirs to do so as you wish.

 How do I transfer a real estate property title to my name?

 To transfer title to a parcel of real estate property, all that is needed is the execution of a deed.
-There are various types of deed–such a quit claim deed, a general warranty deed, or even a special warranty deed.
-Despite the fine nuances among the types of deeds all of them act to transfer the title from one party(s) to another party(s).
-Once the deed is signed by the person conveying title, two witnesses, and a notary, the deed should be presented to the County Clerk’s office where the land is located so that it can be recorded in the official records in that county.
+There are various types of deeds – such as a quit claim deed, a general warranty deed, or even a special warranty deed.
+Despite the fine nuances among the types of deeds, all of them act to transfer the title from one party(s) to another party(s).
+Once the deed is signed by the person conveying the title, two witnesses, and a notary, the deed should be presented to the County Clerk’s office where the land is located so that it can be recorded in the official records in that county.

 If I have joint ownership of a house with another party, can they force me to sell the house?

 Most definitely.
 Whenever two people (or more) have an interest in a piece of real estate, it can quite frequently lead to issues as the parties may not agree on how to utilize the property.
 One party may want to rent, one party may want to live there, and another party may just want to sell it and move on.
 This situation happens quite frequently when siblings inherit a home from their parents and cannot decide what to do with it.
 Whenever co-property owners have disagreements on how to utilize a home, this will undoubtedly lead the parties into the legal realm known as “partitions,” whereby one party can force the others to sell.